patrick-kidger/equinox/README.md

 import equinox as eqx
 import functools as ft, jax, jax.numpy as jnp, jax.random as jrandom

-# PyTorch-like way to define models. `Module` is a PyTree node.
-The instance of our model will be a PyTree.
-# The PyTree structure can hold arbitrary Python objects -- you're not restricted to just JAX arrays.
+# Define our model. `Module` subclasses are both functions and data, so we can pass them into higher
+# order functions like vmap/jit/grad, or our loss function later.
+# There's no magic in `Module`.
+Pretty much all it does is just register your class as PyTree node.
 class LinearOrIdentity(eqx.Module):
-    weight: jnp.ndarray  # we want to differentiate and JIT-trace this
+    weight: jnp.ndarray
-    flag: bool           # we want to JIT-static this
+    flag: bool

     def __init__(self, in_features, out_features, flag, key):
         self.weight = jrandom.normal(key, (out_features, in_features))